Smooth Island (Tasmania): Toponymy

-Matthew Flinders discovered the island on 15 December 1798 and named it "Smooth Island" on his contemporaneous maps but the island does not appear on his 1814 map.
+Matthew Flinders was the first to chart the island on 15 December 1798 and named it "Smooth Island" on his contemporaneous maps but the island does not appear on his 1814 map.
 In 1824 Thomas Scott referred to the island as "Garden Island" on his maps.
 The origins of this are not entirely clear, and other sources are inconclusive about the above assertions. and state that the island was first named on a map by "Cross (1830)" and "Frankland" (1837)", before stating several pages later that the island was first named "Smooth Island".

 According to a 1911 newspaper article, the island "is not named in the map of D'Entrecasteaux, even though it was marked".
 During the early 21st century, Smooth Island was occasionally listed as "Lot 1 Norfolk Bay, Dunalley TAS 7177" on some real-estate classifieds.

 Much confusion exists about the names of many of the islands in South East Tasmania.
 Garden Island has become an alternative name for both Green Island and Smooth Island.
 A newspaper article from 1836 refers to a Garden Island in the Pembroke Land District.